avs-origami/avs-origami.github.io/site/index.md

 The site itself is built using 'sed' ~~[regex]~~ magic to insert plaintext / markdown- ish documents into an HTML template using <pre> tags to preserve formatting.
-I borrowed the idea from the ?[Kiss Linux website](https://github.com/kisslinux/kisslinux.github.io), and it works quite nicely.
+I borrowed the idea from the [Kiss Linux website](https://github.com/kisslinux/kisslinux.github.io), and it works quite nicely.

 **[Contact
 -------]**